tcartwright/tcdbtools/README.md

 * Invoke-DBReaderQuery : Sends the CommandText to the Connection and builds a SqlDataReader.
 * Invoke-DBDataSetQuery : Executes a Transact-SQL statement against the connection and returns a DataSet containing a DataTable for each result set returned.
 * New-DBSqlParameter : Creates a new instance of a SqlParameter object.
+* Get-AllUserDatabases : If the first value in $Databases is "ALL_USER_DATABASES" then a list of all user databases is returned.
+Else the original list of databases is passed back.
 * [Get-DBInClauseParams](/docs/Get-DBInClauseParams.md) : Can be used to create a set of parameters that can be used with an IN clause.
 * [Get-DBInClauseString](/docs/Get-DBInClauseString.md) : Creates the string representation of the parameters that can be used with an IN clause.